acoli-repo/powla/experimental/salt/Readme.md

 - tested on Ubuntu 20.04L
 - if called with `PaulaImporter`, it will not use Pepper, but process the data directly
 - performance is best when run on a single POWLA annoset, not on the full corpus
+- as we only call Pepper converters, we inherit their limitations.
+This includes constraints about the structure of paths (for PaulaImporter), idiosyncratic naming constraints (e.g., TextImporter will fail if the file ending is not `*.txt`), actual bugs (CoraXMLImporter fails because it expects the CoraXML DTD to be bundled with Pepper, which it isn't).
+These issues are normally not documented here.
+- our PAULA converter was developed from scratch and bottom-up, using official sample data as a basis.
+We do not guarantee to cover the full extent of the PAULA XML language in its various versions.
+In particular, we do not support language features that occur in DTD or documentation but not in the data we looked into.
+Furthermore, there are bugs on our own.
+In particular, our handling of XPointers is not fully equivalent with that of Pepper.
+- Our support of XPointer is incomplete.
+Also, we do not implement XPointer proper, but both the subset of XPointer constructions observed in PAULA and the PAULA-specific extensions and variations that are not part of the XPointer draft spec

 ## Docker version